An example of a Lot Area Table created by Lot Utilities:

 The image above describes you how to manually edit the file (.range) to set your colours for each of your ranges.
 After editing the file and saving, you just click on the Open Ranges button and load in the saved file.

 The colour information is described using the RGB colour model.
 If you want to work out the colours, use the Lot Area table.
 Click on the Colur button at the top of the form to see the index colour panel as shown below

 Then click on the True Colour Tab and it will show you the RGB colour down the bottom as shown

-Use that range when adding the Lot Area Table and then the parcels will be coloured the way you want them
+In the Lot Area Table, just click on the Open Ranges button and load in the saved file - the parcels areas will be set up and coloured the way you want them